+CONTINUOUS PREPARATION 60%,

+ATTENDANCE 10%, and

+ACTIVE PARTICIPATION DURING THE LESSONS 30%.

-SPEECH DELIVERY 80%; CONTINUOUS PREPARATION 10%, and ATTENDANCE AND ACTIVE PARTICIPATION 10%.
-To receive credits for this course, students must deliver impromptu, extemporaneous, manuscript, and memorized speeches of different length; continuously and timely submit their reports and attend each class according to the schedule.
-Attendance is followed during the online sessions too.
+To receive credits for this course, students must:

+- -continuously and timely submit video-recorded speeches on the actual topic of discussion, - -attend each class according to the schedule (attendance is followed during the online sessions too), - -actively participate in the discussions, i.e., speak up during the lessons.

-Ordinarily, student coursework is evaluated by letter grades, which are assigned a value based on a 100-point scale gained from speeches plus points for continuous preparation and active participation.
+Ordinarily, student coursework is evaluated by letter grades, which are assigned a value based on a 100-point scale gained from the submitted video recordings plus points for attendance and active participation.

 The final mark is assigned according to the following scale:

-SPEECH DELIVERY constitutes 80% of the final mark.
-During the course, students are required to prepare speeches of different genre.
+CONTINUOUS PREPARATION constitutes 60% of the final mark.

+During the course, students are required to prepare video recorded speeches of different genre.

-Speeches are marked according to the following scheme:
+Video-recorded speeches are marked according to the following scheme:

-0/1/2 points for correct presentation of facts and research results;
+0/1/2 points for correct presentation of facts and research results,